Beggarington Hill

-Beggarington Hill is a hamlet in the county of West Yorkshire, England, in the City of Leeds and at the border of Kirklees.
+Beggarington Hill is a hamlet in the City of Leeds near its border with Kirklees in West Yorkshire, England.
 Historically, it was part of the West Ardsley civil parish.
-It is located immediately southwest of West Ardsley near the town of Batley, between Baghill Beck in the north and Hey Beck in the south.
+It is located immediately southwest of West Ardsley between the Baghill Beck and the Hey Beck.
 The A653 road runs approximately 0.6 mi west of the settlement.

-Nearby Woodkirk Mill, a corn mill, had fallen into disuse by 1930.
+Woodkirk Mill, a corn mill, had fallen into disuse by 1930.